KTM have revealed the prices for their new 690 SMC R and 690 Enduro R, first shown at EICMA in Milan.

 KTM 690 SMC R

 Starting with the 690 SMC R, this latest generation supermoto is powered by the most up-to-date LC4 engine and takes the claim of the world’s most powerful production single-cylinder, producing around 73bhp and 54.2 ft-lb of torque.

-Alongside plenty of poke for urban assaults, the new motard also houses two riding modes - consisting of Street and Sport.
+Priced at £9599, the new motard also houses two riding modes - consisting of Street and Sport.
 What's more, cornering ABS, lean angle-sensitive traction control and a quickshifter are now also included.